 Here we are walking up the Rue du Gros Horloge (one of the many scenic streets in Rouen), you can

 also easily discern that

 this is a "pedestrian only" street, and it is equipped with a number of sidewalk cafes.

 Rouen is a very walkable city, and on a nice day (like we had) we easily covered the entire downtown pedestrian area in a matter of hours.

 Even though the Rouen cathedral had some exterior work being performed, you can still see how beautiful it is.
 Very similar architecture to Notre Dame in Paris, and in fact, a similar interior layout as well.

 A church was already present at the location in the late 4th century, and eventually a cathedral was established in Rouen as in Poitiers.
 It was enlarged by St. Ouen in 650, and visited by Charlemagne in 769.

-All the buildings perished during a Viking raid in the 9th century.
+All the buildings were destroyed during a Viking raid in the 9th century.
 The Viking leader, Rollo, founder of the Duchy of Normandy, was baptised here in 915 and buried in 932.
 His grandson, Richard I, further enlarged it in 950.
 St. Romain's tower was built in 1035.
 The buildings of Archbishop Robert II were consecrated in 1065.
 The cathedral was struck by lightning in 1110.

 Construction on the current building began in the 12th century in Early Gothic style for Saint Romain's tower, front side porches and part of the nave.
 The cathedral was burnt in 1200.
 Others were built in High Gothic style for the mainworks: nave, transept, choir and first floor of the lantern tower in the 13th century; side chapels, lady chapel and side doorways in the 14th century.
 Some windows are still decorated with stained glass of the 13th century, famous because of a special cobalt blue colour, known as "the blue from Chartres".
 The north transept end commenced in 1280.